awawa-dev/HyperSPI/README.md

 - SPI is much faster.
 HyperSPI works best at speed over 20Mb.
 - SPI doesn't have any data integration check.
 But AWA protocol does have one.
 - you don't need to have 2Mb capable serial port on your ESP board.
+- SPI transmission is much lighter than serial communication
 - I needed it and I was able to implemented it ;)
 - There is a hardware limitation for the Rpi current design...even if you connect your grabber to the USB3.0 in the USB2.0 mode the adalight running driver causes quite a big USB transfer drop.
 So we can replace Adalight with a pure SPI data transfer as an alternative.